Quaranup

-During World War II the facility operated as a submarine base.
+During World War II, the facility operated as a submarine base.
 American servicemen were also billeted there for rest and recuperation in 1942.

 The station was decommissioned in 1956.
 The Wheeler family then privately leased the station later the same year and the name was changed to Camp Quaranup.
 The Wheelers operated the camp until 1970.
 The site was then vested in the Shire of Albany who subsequently leased the camp to the Albany Youth Committee in 1971.

 The station was classified by the National Trust in 1977.
 The complex was deemed significant for its architectural character and its historic foundation.

 In 1992 the Department of Sport and Recreation sub-leased the camp to Rob and Joanne Lucas for a period of five years with a five-year option.
 A lookout was built at the highest point on the peninsula known as Quarantine Hill by the camp managers in 1997.
-Surrounding points of interest that can be seen form the lookout include; Cheyne Beach Whaling Station, Torndirrup National Park, Princess Royal Harbour, King George Sound, Goode Beach, Little Grove and Big Grove.
+Surrounding points of interest that can be seen from the lookout include; Cheyne Beach Whaling Station, Torndirrup National Park, Princess Royal Harbour, King George Sound, Goode Beach, Little Grove and Big Grove.

 The camp was closed for late 2005 and early 2006 and reopened by Premier Alan Carpenter in April 2006 after a A$1.1 million renovation.
-The kitchen was refurbished, toilet blocks upgraded, new water storage and filtration equipment installed and asbestos removed from the site.
+The kitchen was refurbished, toilet blocks were upgraded, new water storage and filtration equipment were installed, and asbestos was removed from the site.